 - Vampire: The Masquerade: The Tzimisce vampire variety are fond of using their signature "Vicissitude" power to reshape humans into furniture and architectural features, often while still self-aware.

 - Warhammer Fantasy Roleplay notes that this was the fate of many of the citizens of Praag, in the northern kingdom of Kislev, as a result of its conquest by the forces of Chaos.

 - Bendy and the Ink Machine features tons of animation studio employees turned into monsters.
 The architect Bertrum Piedmont fell victim to this too, as when players encounter him they discover he has fused with an octopus carnival ride, with his head trapped inside the center column.

-- In Castlevania: Curse of Darkness, the chamber beneath Garibaldi Temple in which Bonus Boss Legion is fought is wallpapered with a flesh-y texture, and the floor is made up of piles and piles of corpses.
+- In Curse of Darkness, Legion returns as a Bonus Boss, and the room follows suit.
+The chamber beneath Garibaldi Temple is wallpapered with a flesh-y texture, and the floor is made up of piles and piles of corpses.
 The graphics make it hard to tell, but it would appear that the bodies that make up the floor have been immured into the ground to produce a flat, walkable surface.

 - Dead Space: A regular occurrence throughout the franchise:

 - The architecture of Hell in the Doom series, in addition to its green marble and red brick structures, is often composed of walls of skulls and screaming faces.

 - Final Fantasy V: At first, Exdeath's castle seems to be a normal such building, but this is an illusion.
 After Kelgar gives his life to break the illusion, the party discovers that the castle is built out of the Warlock Exdeath's many victims.
 The walls are made of grotesque skeletons and such, but they are very clearly shown to be breathing, so it's not certain whether or not the unfortunate beings are fully aware of their predicament or if they really are dead.